-Short-haired dogs will still enjoy the occasional encounter with a dog brush – it’s a kind of doggy massage for them – and they will still need the occasional bath.
-The hair might be short, but the dog will still become dirty and smelly over time!
+Short-haired dogs will still enjoy the occasional encounter with a dog brush – think of it as doggy massage for them.
+Plus, they’ll still need the occasional bath.
+Their hair might be short, but that doesn’t stop your dog from becoming dirty and smelly over time.

 A bath once a month is usually enough for short and medium-haired dog breeds unless they’ve rolled in the dirt too enthusiastically, of course!
 It might be tempting to bathe your pup more frequently, especially if they’re prone to smelling but too many baths can be harmful for their skin, causing itching and flaking.
 A dog that suffers from allergies may also need more frequent medicated baths, as advised by your vet.